 After two public hearings the bill, received favorable bipartisan support and was sent to the calendaring committee.
 It was set to be heard by the House and to receive a vote, but actions regarding bathrooms, education, and the budget did not allow the agenda to advance to HB 81.
 The authors expect to reintroduce the bill and others in the next session or include its provisions as an amendment to other bills this year.

-A major issue that has not been addressed in current legislation is the manner in which Texas treats marihuana derivatives.
-Any item containing tetrahydrocannabinol (THC), the main active compound in marihuana, that is not in a leaf or bud of the marihuana plant is classified as a controlled substance.
+Nimz goes on to discuss the ineffective manner in which Texas treats marijuana derivatives.
+In Texas, any item containing tetrahydrocannabinol (THC), the main active compound in marijuana, is classified as a controlled substance.

 The possession of any amount of THC outside of the plant is a felony offense in the state of Texas with punishment ranges similar to possessing methamphetamine or cocaine.
 The purpose for the law was to keep people from trafficking in concentrated THC products such as hash, however the law is most commonly used to prosecute people bringing candy, baked goods, granola, etc., back from Colorado.
 Much of the marihuana consumed today is not smoked but used in these edible forms.
 Those products generally contain an amount of THC similar to a misdemeanor amount of marihuana but the entirety of the product is weighed.

 For example, a standard amount of market marihuana would have around 18% THC.
 That would mean that a misdemeanor amount, under 4 ounces, would contain 18,720 mg of THC.
 However, a chocolate bar weighing 1.7 ounces containing just 180mg of THC would result in a second degree felony and up to 20 years in prison.
 The laws simply don’t make sense when we treat a college kid with a chocolate bar the same as a drug dealer with a quarter pound of meth.